yguitton/training-material/topics/genome-annotation/tutorials/comparison-braker-helixer-annotation/tutorial.md

 # Preparing RNAseq data for Braker3 annotation

 In this tutorial, the alignments from RNA-seq are already prepared.
-This data was obtained using the RNA STAR tool, as explained in detail in the [Funannotate]({% link topics/genome-annotation/tutorials/funannotate/tutorial.md %}) tutorial.
+This data was obtained using the **RNA STAR** tool, as explained in detail in the [Braker3]({% link topics/genome-annotation/tutorials/braker3/tutorial.md %}) tutorial.

-Note that when using Braker3 with STAR to align RNA-Seq data, the **--outSAMstrandField intronMotif** parameter must be added.
+Note that when using Braker3 with RNA STAR to align RNA-seq data, the **--outSAMstrandField intronMotif** parameter must be added.
-This parameter adds specific intron information to the alignment files (BAM).
+This parameter adds specific intron information to the alignment file (BAM).
 This information is necessary for Braker3 to correctly understand and use the alignments to annotate genes.
 Without this parameter, Braker3 may not function correctly or may produce incomplete results.

-Here's how to run STAR with this specific parameter (**"Read alignement tags to include in the BAM output"** option), before annotating with Braker3:
+Here's how to run RNA STAR with this specific parameter (**"Read alignement tags to include in the BAM output"** option), before annotating with Braker3:

 > <hands-on-title></hands-on-title>
 >
-> 1. {% tool [RNA STAR](toolshed.g2.bx.psu.edu/repos/iuc/rgrnastar/rna_star/2.7.8a+galaxy0) %} with the following parameters:
+> 1. {% tool [RNA STAR](toolshed.g2.bx.psu.edu/repos/iuc/rgrnastar/rna_star/2.7.11a+galaxy1) %} with the following parameters:
 >    - *"Single-end or paired-end reads"*: `Paired-end (as individual datasets)`
 >        - {% icon param-file %} *"RNA-Seq FASTQ/FASTA file, forward reads"*: `rnaseq_R1.fq.gz` (Input dataset)
 >        - {% icon param-file %} *"RNA-Seq FASTQ/FASTA file, reverse reads"*: `rnaseq_R2.fq.gz` (Input dataset)